struct-ure/kg/CONTRIBUTING.md

     "notes": ""
 }
 ```
 * `label` is an array of language-specific entries for the node's *label*.
-If not specified the textual part of the file name will be used as the English entry
+If not specified, the textual part of the file name will be used as the English entry
 * `name` is an array of language-specific entries for the node's *name*.
 Often they are the same, but in some cases the `label`s will be abbreviations (e.g., XML) and the `name`s will be the full name (e.g., Extensible Markup Language)
 * `description` is an array of language-specific entries for descriptions of the node
 * `aliases` is an array of language-specific entries of aliases for the the node